-Lumen Review – plus Keto insights on their Garmin CIQ Metabolism Reporting Tool
+Lumen Review – plus Keto insights & the Garmin CIQ Metabolism Reporting Tool

-This is a detailed review of Lumen, which is a small electronic device or metabolism tracker that analyses the carbon dioxide in your breath to determine how you are burning fats/carbs in your body.
-This information could be highly useful to athletes and dieters alike.
-It’s not a cheap product though my special reader-discount code (coupon code is THE5KRUNNER30) will add to ANY CURRENT deal that Lumen has, usually meaning you get $80-$100 off the list price.
+This is a detailed review of Lumen, which is a small electronic device or metabolism tracker that analyses the carbon dioxide in your breath to measure exactly how you are burning fats/carbs in your body.
+This information could be highly useful to dieters, bio-hackers and athletes alike.
+It’s a fairly expensive product, although my special reader-discount code (coupon code is THE5KRUNNER30) will add to ANY CURRENT deal that Lumen has, usually meaning you get at least $80-$100 off the list price.

 Let’s start off with a summary review and if you want to read more detail scroll down further.
 Enjoy!